-- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Subject to the operational requirements of the Home, an employee may accumulate up to three (3) lieu days which may be taken singly, consecutively or added to their vacation.
-Such leave shall not be unreasonably denied.
-The employee shall advise the employer of their intention to bank a lieu day. - 12.09 The Employer will endeavour to arrange for paid holidays to be divided equitably among the employees in the Home in accordance with the restrictions in 12.07 above.
+- (a) When an employee is scheduled to work a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to also schedule the employee to work the paid holiday. - (b) When the employee is scheduled off on a weekend where a paid holiday falls on the Monday or the Friday, the Employer shall endeavour to schedule the employee off the paid holiday. - (c) In the event of a scheduling conflict, 12.07 (a) will be the deciding provision. - 12.08 Employees may accumulate up to three (3) days in lieu of paid holidays to be taken consecutively at a mutually agreeable time. - 12.09 The Employer will endeavour to arrange for paid holidays to be divided equitably among the employees in the Home over the course of the calendar year.